lillist-pearl/lillist-pearl/README.md

 ─────🎀────────🎀───────🎀────────🎀────────🎀─────────🎀────────🎀───────🎀─────────🎀────────🎀───────🎀────────🎀────────🎀────────🎀─────────🎀───────🎀───────────🎀── .✦

-• First about a little about myself'///
+• FIRST A LITTLE ABOUT MYSELF'///

 & Hiu hiu~ Na is my name and my nickname is Tali🦋  (I can feel free about the nickname you gave me when we became close ^^).

-& MBTI: ISFJ🫧
+& MBTI: ISFJ ʚɞ

 & She/her;they/them zzz.